nditech/d4dcoalition-web/resources.md

 # intro: This is the introductory content if needed.
 ---

-The D4D Coalition recommends these resources to help your organization protect itself and advocate for democratic resiliency.
+The D4D Coalition recommends these resources, developed by D4D members and partners, to help your organization protect its mission and fight for democratic resilience.